Why does micro entity status matter?

 What is our firm’s policy on micro entity cases?

-Our firm believes the risks of patent invalidity or unenforceability due to wrong micro entity payments outweigh the cost savings of USPTO fees.
-If a pending application was previously filed as a micro entity, our firm might be willing to take over representation on a case-by-case basis.
+Our firm believes the risks of patent invalidity or unenforceability due to wrong USPTO payments outweigh the cost savings.
+If a pending application was previously filed as a micro entity for a company, our firm might be willing to take over representation on a case-by-case basis.

-For micro entity clients that transfer their pending patent applications to our firm, we may require that all new patent filings be filed under small entity status to err on the side of caution.
+For corporate clients that transfer their pending patent applications to our firm, we may require that all new patent filings be filed under small entity status to err on the side of caution.

 Keep in mind our patent team adheres to flat-fee billing for patent prosecution matters as much as reasonably possible.
 Fixed rates for patent prosecution and other IP matters are made possible by efficient processes that avoid the churning of unnecessary back-and-forth communications with clients.